nicolai86/scaleway-terraform-demo/README.md

 ## Requirements

-I'm assuming you have terraform 0.7.0 or newer, installed locally.
+I'm assuming you have at least terraform v0.7.0 installed.
 Also you need to have a Scaleway account :)

 To be able to use terraform export your access token and organization to your env, like this: